-Intruder Watch Co-ordinator
+Intruder Watch Coordinator

 As such it submits reports of non-amateur transmissions heard on the exclusive HF amateur bands to both the Ofcom Monitoring Station at Baldock and IARU Region 1.

 Intruders removed from the 14MHz band as a direct result of Intruder Watch reports being acted on by Baldock include two Russian broadcast station harmonics and a French military data transmission.

 Any report should include as much information as possible, but preferably frequency, date, time (UTC), mode of transmission, any identification signal or callsign, language used, text—where appropriate—and beam heading where possible.

-Most information received by the co-ordinator arrives from regular monitors, but occasional reports are also welcome from anyone who finds what may be an intruding signal on one of our exclusive amateur bands.
+Most information received by the Intruder Watch Coordinator arrives from regular monitors, but occasional reports are also welcome from any one who finds what may be an intruding signal on one of our exclusive amateur bands.

 All reports are welcome and will be acknowledged.